-- Interface-Select the port or LAG. - Default CoS-Select the default CoS (Class-of-Service) value to be assigned for incoming packets (that do not have a VLAN tag). - Step 6 Click Apply.
+- Step 5 Enter the parameters. - Interface-Select the port or LAG. - Default CoS-Select the default CoS (Class-of-Service) value to be assigned for incoming packets (that do not have a VLAN tag). - Step 6 Click Apply.
 The interface default CoS value is saved to Running Configuration file.